spotlightpa/poor-richard/content/news/2020-03-12-SPLGUARDIAN12.md

-description = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." blurb = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." kicker = "Courts" suppress-featured = false internal-id = "SPLGUARDIAN12" internal-budget = "" arc-id = "KRDBPHGHURFFXPPQLMFRKT34TE" subtitle = "" linktitle = "" weight = 2
+description = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." blurb = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." kicker = "Courts" suppress-featured = true internal-id = "SPLGUARDIAN12" internal-budget = "" arc-id = "KRDBPHGHURFFXPPQLMFRKT34TE" subtitle = "" linktitle = "" weight = 1
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>